 - Consider different types of content beyond written posts—videos, audio podcasts, images and infographics are all good strategies, either for the whole blog or as extra content to mix in with the text.

 Now that you’ve set up your blog, got a sense of what works, and decided on your own angle, it’s time to create a content strategy for your blog.

 What does that mean?
 Think of it as a vision and plan for your blog.
 It starts with the picture of your ideal customer that you defined in the last step.
-Give that person a name and a face, and describe him or her in as much detail as you can.
-Think about what that person wants to know about, what problems he or she wants to overcome, and how you can be of service.
+Give that person a name and a face, and describe them in as much detail as you can.
+Think about what that person wants to know about, what problems they want to overcome, and how you can be of service.

 Then create a list of keywords that this person might search for online, and use these keywords to inform the posts you write.
 The aim is not to cram keywords into posts purely for SEO purposes, but to write content on subjects that your target customer will search for, discover, enjoy, and share.

 The plan you create for your blog should fit in with your overall marketing strategy.
 For more, see the following posts:

 - What Is Content Marketing?Andrew Blackman03 Feb 2022